robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/planning-guide.md

 ---
 > ![Windows][Logo_Windows] Windows
 >
-> Veja mais detalhes aqui: <https://docs.microsoft.com/azure/virtual-machines/windows/upload-generalized-managed> As configurações do Windows (como o nome de host e SID do Windows) devem ser abstraídas/generalizadas na VM local por meio do comando sysprep.
+> Veja mais detalhes aqui: <https://docs.microsoft.com/azure/virtual-machines/windows/upload-generalized-managed> As configurações do Windows (como o nome do host e SID do Windows) devem ser abstraídas/generalizadas na VM local por meio do comando sysprep.
 >
 >
 > ![Linux][Logo_Linux] Linux
 >
-> Siga as etapas descritas nestes artigos para [SuSE][virtual-machines-linux-create-upload-vhd-suse], [Red Hat][virtual-machines-linux-redhat-create-upload-vhd]ou [Oracle Linux][virtual-machines-linux-create-upload-vhd-oracle], para preparar um VHD a ser carregado no Azure.
+> Follow the steps described in these articles for [SUSE][virtual-machines-linux-create-upload-vhd-suse], [Red Hat][virtual-machines-linux-redhat-create-upload-vhd], or [Oracle Linux][virtual-machines-linux-create-upload-vhd-oracle], to prepare a VHD to be uploaded to Azure.
 >
 >

 ---
 Se já tiver instalado o conteúdo do SAP na VM local (especialmente para sistemas de duas camadas), você poderá adaptar as configurações do sistema SAP após a implantação da VM do Azure por meio do procedimento de renomeação da instância ao qual o Software Provisioning Manager SAP dá suporte (Nota do SAP [1619720]).
-Confira os capítulos [preparação para implantar uma VM com uma imagem específica do cliente para SAP][planning-guide-5.2.2] e [carregando um VHD do local para o Azure][planning-guide-5.3.2] deste documento para obter as etapas de preparação local e o carregamento de uma VM generalizada para o Azure.
-Leia o capítulo [Cenário 2: Implantando uma VM com uma imagem personalizada para][deployment-guide-3.3] SAP no [Guia de implantação][deployment-guide] para obter etapas detalhadas de implantação de tal imagem no Azure.
+See chapters [Preparation for deploying a VM with a customer-specific image for SAP][planning-guide-5.2.2] and [Uploading a VHD from on-premises to Azure][planning-guide-5.3.2] of this document for on-premises preparation steps and upload of a generalized VM to Azure.
+Read chapter [Scenario 2: Deploying a VM with a custom image for SAP][deployment-guide-3.3] in the [Deployment Guide][deployment-guide] for detailed steps of deploying such an image in Azure.

 #### <a name="deploying-a-vm-out-of-the-azure-marketplace"></a>Implantando uma VM com origem no Azure Marketplace

 Você gostaria de usar uma imagem de VM fornecida pela Microsoft ou por terceiros, partindo do Azure Marketplace, para implantar a VM.
 Depois de implantar a VM no Azure, siga as mesmas diretrizes e ferramentas para instalar o software SAP e/ou DBMS na VM, como você faria em um ambiente local.
-Para obter descrição de implantação mais detalhada, leia o capítulo [Cenário 1: Implantando uma VM do Azure Marketplace para SAP][deployment-guide-3.2] no guia de [implantação][deployment-guide].
+For more detailed deployment description, see chapter [Scenario 1: Deploying a VM out of the Azure Marketplace for SAP][deployment-guide-3.2] in the [Deployment Guide][deployment-guide].

 ### <a name="6ffb9f41-a292-40bf-9e70-8204448559e7"></a>Preparando VMs com SAP para o Azure